Datadoulla/intern/readme.md

 To update an application, you need to response to the application message with `/updateapplication` keyword and precise Yes if you get an interview and the date of interview and No else.

+Example:
+> Yes 20/02 (Day/month format)

-I personnaly recommand you to host you application on api plateforme like *pythonanywhere* to have a perment access and running application.
+**I personnaly recommand you to host you application on api plateforme like *pythonanywhere* to have a perment access and running application.**

 <!---
 ## Contributing